Hoka Mafate X Review | Worth It In 2026?

 The forked carbon plate significantly enhances lateral stability while maintaining the broad platform design that makes the shoe surprisingly stable.

-The molded TPU heel counter really aids in the heel counter stiffness you need.
+The molded TPU heel counter adds the stiffness I want for long descents.

-I noticed that on extremely technical terrain with 20%+ grade, some stability issues become apparent due to the tall platform.
+On super technical terrain with 20%+ grade I noticed some stability issues due to the tall platform.

-The carbon plate provides torsional rigidity but can’t completely eliminate the tippy feeling on uneven rocks and roots where zero ground feel becomes a disadvantage.
+The carbon plate provides torsional rigidity but can’t eliminate the tippy feeling on uneven rocks and roots where zero ground feel is a disadvantage.

-The forefoot rocker geometry creates smooth forward propulsion that becomes increasingly beneficial as the trail goes on also offsetting foot fatigue.
+The forefoot rocker geometry is smooth and gets better as the trail goes on and offsets foot fatigue.

-I measured the base width at the forefoot at 4.2 inches, wider than many comparable max-cushioned options and contributing to the heel lock security.
+I measured the base width at the forefoot at 4.2 inches.
+The wider base improves stability, while heel lock comes from the heel counter and collar structure.

 Stability & Support Score: 8.5/10 (20%)